mnot/I-D/http-proxy-problem/draft.md

 * There are DNS-based variants of WPAD, adding to to confusion.
 * DHCP options generally require tight integration with the operating system to pass the results to HTTP-based applications.
 While this level of integration is found between O/Ses and their provided applications, the interface may or may not be available to third parties.

+There are other issues.
+Between the combination of proxy.pac and WPAD a question arises about who should be responsible for configuring a proxy.
+If it is not the local network, then the number of potential proxies can become unmanageable.

 ## Interception